 Kiwi pack potassium and vitamin C, and fiber also.
 One big kiwi contains 56 calories which makes it the perfect snack.

-Apricots are packing in fibers, which is amazing for regulating your levels.
-Also, not only are there fibers, but a single apricot contains only nineteen calories and even covers fifty percent of the needed vitamin A intake for the day.
+Apricots are packing in fibers, which is amazing for regulating glucose levels.
+Also, not only there are fibers, but a single apricot contains only nineteen calories and even covers fifty percent of the needed vitamin A intake for the day.

 Peaches are packing potassium and are the perfect fruit for a warm day.
 Also, they’re also filled with vitamins C and A, as well as fibers.